 Nutritional pain relief

-Here we go again.
-Could a low-carb, high-fat diet make more drugs obsolete?
-A small study from Alabama suggests that LCHF diets may control the pain of knee osteoarthritis better than common anti-inflammatory pain medicines.
+Could a low-carb diet help relieve joint pain?
+A small study from Alabama suggests that low carb diets may control the pain of knee osteoarthritis better than common anti-inflammatory pain medicines.

 After 12 weeks, the low-fat and low-carb groups saw similar weight loss of 15 to 20 pounds (7 to 9 kilograms).
 However, only the low-carb group saw improvements in pain interference scores, quality of life, and pain intensity.
 The control and low-fat groups showed no such benefits.